-Tutoring and supplemental instruction opportunities are available free of charge for all dual enrollment students.
-On-campus tutoring is located in the Hope Barber Shull Academic Resource Center.
-Appointments can also be delivered through video conferencing.
+Tutoring and supplemental instruction are offered by The Learning Center located in the Hope Barber Shull Academic Resource Center.
 Tutors can assist you in writing, math, and science.
-You can set up an appointment by contacting Dr. Chris Gann at cgann@fhu.edu or 731-989-6061.
+You can set up an appointment at cgann@fhu.edu or 731-989-6061.